T: 0161 770 4515

 The Market Hall was destroyed by a huge fire in 1974.
 The blaze could be seen for miles around and damaged surrounding premises.
 The hall was replaced by a temporary market building, before construction work began on the new hall in the early 1990s.

-The indoor market hall and adjacent brick unit’s houses over 115 businesses.
+The indoor market hall and adjacent brick unit’s houses over 115 businesses, this is open Mnday to Saturday 9am - 5.15pm.

 Businesses which have opened recently are body piercing, a tanning salon, and an artisan cheese shop, a delicatessen, Caribbean food, all opened by young people under 30.